box-products/handbook/international-travel-guide.md

   phone number from Jonathan).
 Customs and Border Protection (CBP) is not required to allow you to contact an attorney, but Jonathan is your first call if possible.
 - 1Password:
   - Check that your personal 1Password vault doesn't have any work logins.
-If it does, move them to the Box Products team vault instead.
-You have a personal vault inside the Box Products team which is perfect for those logins.
+If it does, move them to the SALT Insure team vault instead.
+You have a personal vault inside the SALT Insure team which is perfect for those logins.
   - Turn on Travel Mode.
 Go to https://box-products.1password.com/profile and click Enable Travel Mode.
   - Open 1Password on each device you're traveling with (laptop, phone, iPad, etc) so it can wipe its data while it's in Travel Mode.
 - Email apps:
-  - If you use an email app rather than Gmail in your browser, remove the @boxproducts.com account.
+  - If you use an email app rather than Gmail in your browser, remove the @saltinsure.com account.
   - Clear browser cookies, logging you out of all work sites.
 - Laptops: Clear cookies in Chrome, Safari, etc.
 - [iOS](https://support.apple.com/en-us/HT201265): Settings > Safari > Clear History and Website Data
 - [Android](https://support.google.com/chrome/answer/95647?co=GENIE.Platform%3DAndroid&hl=en): Chrome > Settings >
   Privacy > Clear browsing data.
 Check Cookies and site data; uncheck all the other items. > Clear data.
-- Box Products source code:
+- SALT Insure source code:
-  - Make an encrypted archive of your Box Products git repos so you can download and restore it after you're through customs.
+  - Make an encrypted archive of your SALT Insure git repos so you can download and restore it after you're through customs.
-  - Delete all Box Products source code from your laptop.
+  - Delete all SALT Insure source code from your laptop.
 - Other sensitive documents:
   - Same deal as source code.
 Make an encrypted backup and remove from your laptop.
 - Dropbox:
   - Log out of Dropbox and disconnect.
 - Touch ID (optional):
   - Unlocking your device can be compelled at US border crossings, but other countries may be less intrusive, so it may make sense to make your device a little harder to unlock.
 - Disable Touch ID / Face ID on your phone, tablet, and laptop.
 Require a passcode/password to unlock.

 ## Checklist: At Customs